Learning to Reconstruct: A Differentiable Approach to Muon Tracking at the LHC: Model

 The $\chi^2$ minimization stage $f_{\chi^2\text{-min}}$ implements the fitting procedure using as input the reconstructed positions $\bar{y}_j$ and a matrix inversion procedure based on the Kasa method~\cite{KASA}.
 Layer-wise weights, defined as $\textbf{W}_j/\sigma_{\bar{y}_j}^2$, are incorporated in each matrix element.
 The corresponding output is the reconstructed muon momentum $\hat{p}_\phi$ through the relation $\hat{p}_\phi = 0.3 \, B \, r$ and with $r$ the fitted radius.

 The network trainable parameters are determined by minimizing the following composite loss function:

 This loss function consists of two distinct components, targeting both hits classification and momentum regression tasks.
 Here, the momentum $p$ in the loss term reflects the true $p_T$ value for each event, while $y_{i,\text{truth}}$ designates the truth labels corresponding to each individual node within the graph.
 The hyperparameter $\alpha$ balances the regression and classification components and it is empirically set to 0.5.
 During the early training epochs, $\alpha$ is set to 0 so that only the binary cross-entropy (BCE) term is initially considered.

-This two-stage approach was observed to yield a more rapid convergence of the training process.
+This two-stage approach was observed to yield a more rapid convergence of the training process allowing a comparison of the baseline and end-to-end models without any change on the actual model architecture.
+An interesting venue is the direct $p_T$ regression from the pooled graph-level embedding which was found to provide a less stable convergence in our trainings.
+This would require, for instance, operating on cluster-level embeddings and incorporating attention-based pooling.
+Such changes would increase the architectural complexity and are considered beyond the scope of the current study.

 The model is trained on a dataset of $10^4$ events, while evaluation is performed on an independent test sample of 9k events.
 Optimization was performed using Adam~\cite{Adam}, with an OPTAX scheduler~\cite{Optax} that gradually decays the learning rate.